victornpb/twitch-mass-ban/README.md

 1. A hammer icon should appear next to Twitch chat.
 ----

-It will not appear for streams you don't have moderation tools.
+- It will ONLY appear for streams you have moderation tools enabled.
-You need StreamElements bot announcing follow alerts in the chat.
+- You need StreamElements bot announcing follow alerts in the chat.